chrisdakin/notes-app-client/README.md

 Tradeoffs:

-I decided to implement an auto-save feature early on in the project and the main tradeoff with this wound up being the warning message on every new note.
+I decided to implement an auto-save feature early on in the project - the main tradeoff with this was the agressive warning message on every new note.
 With more time and thought I could come up with a better solution (considered only using an icon and then adding a tooltip with the detailed warning message) but didn't want to spend too much time on that particular aspect of the UI.

 The auto-save results in a lot of requests to the back end and in the real world I'd probably use websockets for this, which would also allow for multi-user editing.
 It's been awhile since I've used websockets and I wanted to limit external dependencies as much as possible so I just stuck with fetch/http requests for this.